-- The process to move to T+1 is in its final stage with the change to happen on the 28th of May 2024 - Creation of a Task Force by the HMT (report expected by 2023, early 2024) - The topic is also in the air but not at the same pace (should be handled in the context of CSDR Refit); moreover, the EU is currently dealing with the new CSDR penalties; the EU post-trade landscape could not be compared to the US one.
+- The process to move to T+1 is in its final stage with the change to happen on the 28th of May 2024 - Creation of a Task Force by the HMT (report expected by 2023, early 2024) - The topic is also in the air but not so advanced; moreover, the EU post-trade landscape could not be compared to the US (or the UK) one.
 Thus, the US T+1 could not be copied / pasted.
+A move to T+1 will mean important changes for the industry but also the market infrastructures thus significant costs.
+Such evolution should be carefully discussed,